abhay8nitt/playground/README.md

 # playground
+ All services should be developed in Python 3.7

 1. API
    API should put the request in a Database Table and trigger an event in the Kafka Queue